We buy scrap gold, dental gold, gold nuggets, alluvial gold, yellow, white and rose gold.

 We buy 9kt,14kt,18kt, 22kt and 24kt gold pieces that you have been accumulating and wondering what to do with them.
 Gather up your scrap gold pieces, bring them in and we’ll test them in front of you, assess the purity and pay you cash.
 Put those broken pieces to use and buy a new ring or chain.
 Bring in your jewellery box and we’ll test the pieces that you're not sure are gold.
 We’ll separate the items into their respective karats and quote on the total gold purity according to the daily gold price.
 If you have some melted down mixed gold from your jewellers left-overs we can test the karat of your jeweller's bars.

 We pay cash for all dental gold (affixed with teeth or without).
 We buy all • dental crowns • fillings • gold dental plates • all colours of dental gold and dental gold from 12 karat to 24 karat.
-You can exchange your unwanted dental gold for cash 7 days a week at our Marrickville office.
+You can exchange your unwanted dental gold for cash Thursday to Sunday, 11am to 3pm at our Marrickville office.

 We buy all earth-retrieved gold nuggets and alluvial gold.
 We can assess the purity and give you a cash quote on the spot.
 Alluvial gold - depending on region - can vary from 87.5% purity (21kt) - 965+ purity (23kt).

-You can redeem your gold nuggets for cash at our Marrickville office 7 days a week.
+You can redeem your gold nuggets for cash at our Marrickville office Thursday to Sunday, 11am to 3pm.

 We buy all colours and grades of gold, from 8 to 24 karat.
 Different grades of gold mean that the respective pieces are alloyed to various degrees with other metals, such as copper, zinc, silver, palladium or platinum.